bence-toth/react-hook-text-overflow/README.md

 # react-hook-text-overflow :potable_water:

-A React hook to access data from the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).
+A React hook to determine if text is overflowing in an element showing an ellipsis.

 ## Installation